websanova/vue-upload/README.md

 ### `body: {}`

-Any additional form data to be send with the upload.
+Any additional form data to be sent with the upload.

 ### `onSelect: null`